 Febreze

 Febreze is a brands that have been proven to be safe for pets, according to ASPCA.
-However, it is recommended to avoid it from your cat as it’s well-known for causing skin irritation as well as small stomach upsets when consumed.
+However, it is recommended to avoid it from your cat as it’s well-known for causing skin irritation and small stomach upsets when consumed.

 DIY Aromatics

 Who doesn’t like making your own fragrances?
 Making your own will ensure that there are no other chemicals employed in the process.
-Utilizing organic ingredients for the production of aromatics will definitely delight you and make you smile.
+Utilizing organic ingredients to produce aromatics will definitely delight you and make you smile.

 Pet Odor Eliminators